 Scott and his wife Keisha were married in 1996 and moved to Fuquay-Varina in 1997.
 They have been members of GCC since 2001 and have three children: Kaitlyn, Greyson, and Landon, all of whom were born and dedicated at GCC.
 At different times, Scott has served as praise and worship leader, home group leader, Sunday school teacher, children's worship leader and teacher, deacon, and elder since 2001.
 Scott's wife, Keisha, is currently the Children’s Ministry Director.

 Jim is a law professor at the Norman Adrian Wiggins School of Law at Campbell University.
 He has been on the faculty at the law school since 1984 after having served three years on the faculty at Pepperdine University School of Law in Malibu, California.
 Prior to that, Jim practiced law for 8 1/2 years in Macon, Georgia.
 He is married to Diane and they have two sons, Cole and Rhett.
 Cole is the Senior Pastor at Peace Presbyterian Church in Cary, North Carolina.
 Cole and his wife Teressa have four children, Micah, Eli, Emory and Adeline.
 Rhett is an internet personality in a business partnership with his childhood friend, Link Neal.
 Rhett and his wife Jessie have two children, Locke and Shepherd.
-Jim and Diane live in Fuquay and he is the leader of a home group meeting on Sunday nights at the home of Jim and Joy Aycock.
+Jim and Diane live in Fuquay.

 Chris is a native North Carolinian and was lucky enough to marry his best friend, Bonita, back in 1988.
 They have two beautiful daughters, Taylor and Morgan.
 Chris has worked in collegiate athletics for over twenty years and has been fortunate to work with some outstanding universities.
 He started at UNC-Chapel Hill (his Alma mater), then on to Georgia Southern University (his other Alma mater) to Chicago State University to the University of Rhode Island to Murray State University to Indiana University, Bloomington to Virginia Commonwealth University and finally to Campbell University.
 Chris and Bonita joined Grace upon moving to Buies Creek.
-Chris currently serves on the missions team and leads men's breakfasts at GCC.
+Chris serves in the nursery and in leading the Missions Team at GCC.

 Teaching Elder / Lead Pastor